onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

       type: string
       description: Fixed IPv4 assignment for {vm-type} VM {index} on the{network-role} network

-R-04697 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ is attaching to an external network, and an IPv4 address is assigned using the property ‘fixed_ips’ map property ‘ip_address’ and the parameter type is defined as a comma_delimited_list, the parameter name **MUST** follow the naming convention
+R-04697 When the VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' is attaching to an external network, and an IPv4 address is assigned using the property 'fixed_ips' map property 'ip_address' and the parameter type is defined as a comma_delimited_list, the parameter name **MUST** follow the naming convention

-   * ‘{vm-type}_{network-role}_ips’,
+   * '{vm-type}_{network-role}_ips',

 where

-   * ‘{vm-type}’ is the {vm-type} associated with the OS::Nova::Server
+   * '{vm-type}' is the {vm-type} associated with the OS::Nova::Server
-   * ‘{network-role}’ is the {network-role} of the external network
+   * '{network-role}' is the {network-role} of the external network

-R-98905 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property ‘ip_address’ parameter ‘{vm-type}_{network-role}_ips’ **MUST NOT** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+R-98905 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property 'ip_address' parameter '{vm-type}_{network-role}_ips' **MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 ONAP's SDN-Controller assigns the IP Address and ONAP provides the value at orchestration to the Heat Orchestration Template.